KonstaT/KonstaT.github.io/_devices/rpi4/AOSP13.md

 **Issues:**

 - Hardware video decoding performance varies depending on the selected decoder option and video resolution/bitrate/profile/container/etc
-- Camcorder (i.e. recording videos) & some third party camera apps don't work with official Pi camera modules (works with UVC USB webcams)
+- Some third party camera apps don't work with official Pi camera modules (works with UVC USB webcams)
 - SELinux is in permissive mode
 - Encrypting userdata is not supported
 - and more...